 Back then, the church stood outside the city itself in the suburban municipality known as Alservorstadt, which is now split between the city’s eighth (Josefstadt) and ninth districts (Alsergrund).

-The Trinitarians later returned and now manage the church on Mexikoplatz square in Vienna’s second district.
+(The Trinitarians later returned to the city and now manage the church on Mexikoplatz square in Vienna’s second district.)